SolderedElectronics/Inkplate-micropython/README.md

 ### Code examples

 There are several examples which will indicate all the functions you can use in your own script:
-* The basic examples show you drawing shapes, lines and text on the screen in different colors
+* The basic examples show you drawing shapes, lines and text on the screen in different colors, also a bitmap image in a single color (color image drawing with dithering will be supported soon!)
 * The network examples show you how to use the network features like doing a GET request and downloading a file
 * The batteryAndTemperatureRead examples show you how to read the internal battery status and the temperature from the internal sensor
 * The exampleSD example shows you how to read image files and text from the SD card